 How to Serve Buttermilk Syrup

-Buttermilk Syrup is a delicious topping for pancakes, waffles and french toast.
+Buttermilk Syrup is a delicious topping for pancakes, waffles and overnight french toast.

 A pour of this syrup can also turn a basic fruit and yogurt parfait into a sweet treat that the kids will devour.